Freda Bedi: Life at Oxford

 At Oxford, Freda Houlston changed her subject from French to Philosophy, Politics and Economics (PPE).
-She met her husband Baba Pyare Lal "BPL" Bedi, an Indian from Lahore, on her PPE course.
-He was a Sikh from the Bedi family, linked to a Sikh clan tracing back to Guru Nanak Dev Ji.
+She met her husband Baba Pyare Lal "BPL" Bedi, an Indian from Lahore, in her PPE course.
+He was a Sikh whose family traced back to Guru Nanak Dev Ji.
 Romance blossomed and they married at Oxford Registry Office in June 1933, in spite of the reservations of her family and disciplinary action by her college.

 Whilst at Oxford Freda became involved in politics.
 She attended meetings of the Oxford Majlis, where nationalist-minded Indian students gathered, as well as of the communist October Club and the Labour Club.
 This was another bond with BPL Bedi, who became a keen communist and opponent of Empire.
 The couple together edited four books on India's struggle for Independence.
 At St Hugh's her closest friends included Barbara Castle, later a prominent Labour cabinet minister, and the broadcaster Olive Shapley.
 All three women graduated with a third-class degree; Freda's husband got a fourth-class degree.